asif-siddique-1/Asif-Interview-Questions-Generator/readme.md

     ```bash
     cd client
-    npm start # or yarn start
+    npm run dev # or yarn start
     cd ..
     ```

-3. Open your browser and navigate to the client application (usually `http://localhost:3000`).
+3. Open your browser and navigate to the client application (usually `http://localhost:5173`).

-## Contributing

-If you'd like to contribute, please fork the repository and create a pull request.